 The 1983 OSHA’s Hearing Conservation Amendment first emphasised the role of a hearing healthcare professional in the audiometric testing components of 29 CFR 1910.95 (g).
 For example: “A technician who performs audiometric tests must be responsible to an audiologist, otolaryngologist, or physician.’’
 Similar rules exist in the MSHA Noise Regulation (30 CFR Part 62).
-The Professional Supervisor (PS) “has responsibility for ensuring the adequacy of the audio-metric testing environment, procedures, and record keeping; the training of audiometric technicians; as well as the coordination of audiometric services delivered by a third-party health care provider”2.
-The Professional Supervisor could also be the health care professional who reviews the employee audiograms but this is not always the case.
-For example, a company who has locations in several different states would typically only have one Professional Supervisor, but could have multiple audiogram reviewers as those individuals need to be licensed in the state in which the employee is stationed.
+The Professional Supervisor (PS) “has responsibility for ensuring the adequacy of the audio-metric testing environment, procedures, and record-keeping; the training of audiometric technicians; as well as the coordination of audiometric services delivered by a third-party health care provider”2.
+The Professional Supervisor could also be the health care professional who reviews the employee audiograms, but this is not always the case.
+For example, a company that has locations in several different states would typically only have one Professional Supervisor but could have multiple audiogram reviewers, as those individuals need to be licensed in the state in which the employee is stationed.
 Professional Supervision responsibilities include:

 - Ensuring that baselines are appropriately set and modified

 - Ensuring all testing equipment, as well as the testing environment(s), meet regulatory compliance guidelines

 - Ensuring proper testing protocols, including annual testing, retests, and confirming appropriate paths of referrals